Last updated:

 Free from stipe, initially pink, then brown.

-Explore verified Meadow Mushroom supplements and products from trusted vendors
+Explore Meadow Mushroom products from independent vendors

 Species: Agaricus xanthodermus